bitfield/gmachine/README.md

 Your first job is to begin the design of a new virtual CPU, called the _G-machine_.
 Don't worry, we'll be tackling this project in easy stages.
 Let's first set out what exactly is required.

-You will be developing a Go library which implements the G-machine.
-Users should be able to import your library and use it to write programs which run on the G-machine.
+You will be developing a Go package which implements the G-machine.
+Users should be able to import your package and use it to write programs which run on the G-machine.
 We will develop a minimum viable product first, and gradually add more features as we go.

 We will be using a simplified model of a computer system in which there are three main components: